Welcome!

 Welcome from all of us here at St. Luke’s Episcopal Church in Wilton.
 We are located in the heart of the beautiful western Maine foothills region in Franklin County.
 All are welcome at St. Luke’s, whether you are in the area for a visit or to stay.
 In addition to joining together each Sunday in worship and fellowship, we have many ministries we are passionate about.
 Please read below for current worship information.

-The Epiphany Season
+The Season of Lent

 Monday – Thursday Compline: 7:30 pm on Zoom.
 Contact us for Zoom link.